Postman67/postmans-figura-helpers/README.md

 Certain words in this list are from me (Postman67's) personal preferences and experiences, feel free to modify or remove them as you see fit.
 Keep these in mind:

 ##### Single color list
+- Word entries MUST all be LOWERCASE to work properly
 - When a word is matched, it will change to the specified color.
 - If the beginning of a word longer than one in the list contains a color, the whole word will overrun with the color.
 - i.e. `star` will match to yellow, so `starwalker` will overrun yellow. `end` will match to purple, so `ending` will overrun purple.